-The brand has been issuing an annual statement about modern slavery since 2017, though its latest one was released in 2019.
+The brand has been issuing an annual statement about modern slavery since 2017.
 In it, the brand shares its commitment to ‘respecting and improving the lives of its employees and the people who work in its supply chain.’

 The brand is also open and transparent with information about its suppliers, like imploring them to ban Uzbek and Turkmen cotton and commit to ‘child labour procedures.’

 While these are good-intentioned, there is no way for the public to know and check whether the brand really provides its employees with livable wages and good working conditions.